 The Wayne State University Genetic Counseling Graduate Program is strategically designed to provide a solid foundation in scientific knowledge and counseling skills, both equally important for success as a professional genetic counselor.
 Our goal is to provide our students an educational environment which is conducive to developing the skills, knowledge and attitudes (practice based competencies) needed to function successfully as productive and responsible genetic counselors in a variety of work settings.
 Students are expected to complete the program in two years (five semesters) on a full-time basis.
 Approximately six students are accepted into the genetic counseling program each academic year.
 The high faculty to student ratio provides the opportunity for individualized instruction and mentoring.
 The program has achieved “Full Accreditation” by the Accreditation Council for Genetic Counseling.

-If you are planning on applying for the Fall of 2017, join us for our webinar on October 28, 2016 for helpful tips on a strong application.
+If you are planning on applying for the Fall of 2018, join us for either of our open houses on June 23, 2017 or August 11, 2017.
 Click here for more details and how to RSVP.
 Also, check back in late summer 2017 for more information on our Fall webinar.

 Click here for a printable overview of our program for potential applicants.

 Click here for a brochure from the Association of Genetic Counseling Program Directors highlighting some features of genetic counselors and successful applicants.

 Please contact us should you have any questions about our program.

 Genetic Counseling Graduate Program

 Center for Molecular Medicine and Genetics

 2375 Scott Hall